 Consequentialism

-1. Hedonistic consequentialism, which identifies utility with pleasure and absence of pain (this is utilitarianism).
+1. Hedonistic consequentialism, which identifies the good with pleasure and absence of pain (this is utilitarianism).

-2. Subjectivist consequentialism, which identifies utility with the satisfaction of individual preference.
+2. Subjectivist consequentialism, which identifies the good with the satisfaction of individual preference.

-5. Problem: it's hard to come up with a list of “true” (vs. merely perceived) interests.
+Problem: it's hard to come up with a list of ‘true’ (vs. merely perceived) interests.

 Utilitarianism: John Stuart Mill

-1) The basic principle of Mill's Utilitarianism is the greatest happiness principle (PU): an action is right insofar as it maximizes general utility, which Mill identifies with happiness.
+1) The basic principle of Mill's Utilitarianism is the greatest happiness principle (PU): an action is right insofar as it maximizes the good (Utility), which Mill identifies with happiness.

 NOTES: